MikeTaylor/palaeo-baromount/submission/pe/notes.md

 * First Order are all capitals, bold, centered;
 * Second Order are flush left, bold type, regular case
 * Third Order are bold, regular case, followed by a period and space, with text on the same line

+Indent the first line of each paragraph that does not start with a second or third order heading.

 Dates are in the stupid format "January 1, 1995".
 But "Either American or British English is acceptable, although manuscripts should be consistent throughout" so maybe ignore that.